sami-haq99/nrpu-dlnmt/Context_Bert/Experiments/Bert_de-en.md

 - Doc-Level Data preparation with exisitng scripts [link](https://github.com/bert-nmt/ctx-bert-nmt)
 - Joint BPE 10000
 - Try When and Why is Document-level Context Useful in Neural Machine Translation? [link](https://aclanthology.org/D19-6503/)
 - 2-4-22: Sadaf: I am noticing, the lesser the context, better the results.
 Our results are taking us towards a study of BERT vs context.
+- 7-4-22: Sami: Yes, you were right, I have used Keyword extraction library to use only significat keywords as context, with this the size of context is reduced upto 60-70 % [Keyword Extractor] (https://github.com/LIAAD/yake).
 - Kindly get the results for 1-prev and 1-next along with summary as context and only content words as context.

 **Results**